 - 1. Enter the BIOS Setup during POST. - 2.
-Go to the Main Menu, select IDE Configuration, then press <Enter>. - 3.
-Select the item Configure SATA As, then press <Enter> to display the configuration options. - 4.
-Select RAID from the Configure SATA As item options, then press <Enter>. - 5.
-Select the item Onboard Serial-ATA BOOTROM, press <Enter>, then select Enabled from the options. - 6.
+Go to the Main Menu, select SATA Configuration, then press <Enter>. - 3.
+Select the item Configure SATA as, then press <Enter> to display the configuration options. - 4.
+Select [RAID] from the Configure SATA as item options, then press <Enter>. - 5.
 Save your changes, then exit the BIOS Setup.